Key management draft, should be revised

 The old public card is left in place for some time, so that any key discovery starting with this account is redirected to the new set of devices.

-To discover the public keys of a peer, it is necessary to know at least one account (store and hash) of the peer.
+To discover the public keys of a user, it is necessary to know at least one account (store and hash).
 One then reads all public cards, picks the newest one, and extracts the new account list from there.
 This is repeated until no newer public card is found:

-The keys on the most recent card are the current keys of the peer.
+The keys on the most recent card are the current keys of the user.

 Note that the initial account (or key) may not be part of the final list.

-Since private keys only live as long as the device is part of a peer, they are inherently ephemeral.
+Since private keys only live as long as the device is part of a user, they are inherently ephemeral.
 Hence, Condensation is forward-secret to the frequency at which devices are replaced.

 To increase this frequency, keys can be rotated.
-A device thereby generates a new key pair, adds this new key to the peer, and subsequently removes the old key.
+A device thereby generates a new key pair, adds this new key to the user, and subsequently removes the old key.

 If a device is stolen or compromised, it may not be possible to destroy its private key.
-Despite removing the device from the peer, the thief may read old versions of the private data, and modify the public card.
-The peer is thus separated into two different peers:
+Despite removing the device from the user, the thief may read old versions of the private data, and modify the public card.
+The user is thus separated into two different users:

 In practice, there are a number of ways to prevent or resolve such a situation: